Prairie Park, Missouri

-Prairie Park is an extinct hamlet in Nodaway County, Missouri, in the United States.
-It was situated one mile south of Barnard and its post office moved to Barnard.
+Prairie Park is an extinct community in Nodaway County, Missouri, in the United States.

+A post office named Prairie Park was commissioned on July 1, 1862.
+It was situated southwest of Guilford and northwest of Whitesville.
+When Barnard was founded one mile north in 1870, its post office moved to there.
 The settlement only consisted of the post office, a small general store, and a few primitive dwellings.
 There is no trace of this settlement extant.